-The Sonus Faber Pryma is a debut closed-back dynamic driver portable headphone from the world-famous speaker manufacturer.
+This review covers the Sonus Faber Pryma which is a debut closed-back dynamic driver portable headphone from the world-famous speaker manufacturer.
 It is priced at €499.

 Disclaimer: The Sonus Faber Pryma sent to us is a sample in exchange for our honest opinion.
 We thank Sonus Faber for this opportunity.

-To read up on more headphones we reviewed on Headfonics you can click here.
+To read up on more headphones we featured on Headfonics you can click here.

 Sonus Faber has launched their first and solid attempt at a nice sounding headphone with their Pryma.
 When I’d first heard their announcement of a future headphone release, I was a bit skeptical to say the very least.
 Unwarranted concerns, now that I’ve had a chance to put this headphone through trial by fire and ice.

-Depending on what model you opt for that range from $499-$549, you’ll either get some carbon fiber, copper or a mix of steel and aluminum exteriors.
+Depending on what model you opt for that range from $499 to $549, you’ll either get some carbon fiber, copper or a mix of steel and aluminum exteriors.
 Sonus Faber sent me the black and gold version, which sells for $499.

 When the box arrived, I dived in and giggled at the awesome desk drawer style box that required me to pull a tab and remove the headphone components from inside.
 Really, the box was so uniquely designed that I raised an eyebrow and couldn’t help myself from cracking a smile and how slick of an idea that was.

 That smile instantly turned to dread when I saw the first of the two earcups detached from the headband completely.
 I almost cried as I’d thought the box and headphones were damaged and cracked.